zegelin/cassandra-exporter/README.md

                                   or PORT will be interpreted as a decimal IPv4 address.
                                   This option may be specified more than once to listen on multiple addresses.
 Defaults to '0.0.0.0:9500'
+          --ssl=MODE            Enable or disable secured communication with SSL.
+Valid
+                                  modes: DISABLE, ENABLE, OPTIONAL.
+Optional support
+                                  requires Netty version 4.0.45 or later.
+Defaults to DISABLE.
+          --ssl-implementation=IMPLEMENTATION
+                                SSL implementation to use for secure communication.
+                                  OpenSSL requires platform specific libraries.
+Valid
+                                  implementations: OPENSSL, JDK, DISCOVER.
+Defaults to
+                                  DISCOVER which will use OpenSSL if required libraries are discoverable.
+          --ssl-ciphers=CIPHER[,CIPHER...]
+                                A comma-separated list of SSL cipher suites to enable, in the order of preference.
+Defaults to system settings.
+          --ssl-protocols=PROTOCOL[,PROTOCOL...]
+                                A comma-separated list of TLS protocol versions to enable.
+Defaults to system settings.
+          --ssl-reload-interval=SECONDS
+                                Interval in seconds by which keys and certificates will be reloaded.
+Defaults to 0 which will disable run-time reload of certificates.
+          --ssl-server-key=SERVER-KEY
+                                Path to the private key file for the SSL server.
+Must be provided together with a server-certificate.
+The file should contain a PKCS#8 private key in PEM format.
+          --ssl-server-key-password=SERVER-KEY-PASSWORD
+                                Path to the private key password file for the SSL server.
+This is only required if the server-key is password protected.
+The file should contain a clear text password for the server-key.
+          --ssl-server-certificate=SERVER-CERTIFICATE
+                                Path to the certificate chain file for the SSL server.
+                                  Must be provided together with a server-key.
+The file should contain an X.509 certificate chain in PEM format.
+          --ssl-client-authentication=CLIENT-AUTHENTICATION
+                                Set SSL client authentication mode.
+Valid options: NONE, OPTIONAL, REQUIRE, VALIDATE.
+Defaults to NONE.
+          --ssl-trusted-certificate=TRUSTED-CERTIFICATE
+                                Path to trusted certificates for verifying the remote endpoint's certificate.
+The file should contain an X.
+                                  509 certificate collection in PEM format.
+Defaults to the system setting.
           --family-help=VALUE   Include or exclude metric family help in the exposition format.
 AUTOMATIC excludes help strings when the user agent is Prometheus and includes them for all other